felix-zenk/iceportal-apis/README.md

     6. WrongApiException(Exception)

 ### 1. Getting data

 ### 1.1 Getting raw data

+> You can also get the raw data and process it by yourself.
+> To build your own fuctions on top of this data see `API documentation` below.

 #### 1.1.1 get_status()
 >Description: Function for retrieving data from the status API.

 >Parameters: -

+>Optional parameters: trip_call (dict)

 >Returns: dict